Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Which communities show up?**

 **A:** Communities are currently tied to Facebook groups.
-Beyond the "Horizon Public" group which anyone can join, the only communities that show up inside Horizon as filters are ones we've spefically white listed as visible.
+Beyond the "Horizon Public" group which anyone can join, the only communities that show up inside Horizon as filters are ones we've specifically made visible.

 **Q: I want Horizon for my Facebook community.
 How do I enable that?**

 **A:** Share the app with other members, and get 20 people from the Facebook group to sign up and indicate their interest in having Horizon's hospitality exchange offering available to them.
+We'll turn on additional filters with

 Interested in additional features or analytics for your community?
 Read up on our premium offering.
 <a href="http://www.horizonapp.co/hospitality-network-setup/" class="btn btn--full">Learn More</a>